DIE-Bonn/MatomoTracking/README.md

             - matomo-tracking@file
     ```

-    - This configuration ensures that the `matomo-tracking` plugin can analyze all incoming requests to decide which requests to send to the matomo server for tracking purposes.
+    - This configuration ensures that the `matomo-tracking` plugin can analyze all incoming requests to decide which requests will be sent to the matomo server for tracking purposes.

-Step 5: **Restart Traefik**
+Step 4: **Restart Traefik**

 1. Start or restart traefik to load the plugin and apply the new configuration